Under Maryland’s theft statute, a person may not, under specified circumstances:

 A violator of Maryland’s theft statute is required to restore the owner’s property or pay the owner the value of the property or services.

-The criminal defense attorneys at James E. Crawford, Jr. & Associates in Baltimore, Maryland, represent clients charged with felony and misdemeanor theft crimes.
+A theft lawyer at James E. Crawford, Jr. & Associates in Baltimore, Maryland, represents clients charged with felony and misdemeanor theft crimes.
 Call 443-709-9999 to discuss your case.

-The statutory maximum penalty for theft crimes in Maryland depends on the value fo the property and the number of prior convictions.
+The statutory maximum penalty for theft charges in Maryland depends on the value for the property and the number of prior convictions.
 A person who commits theft in Maryland is subject to the following penalties: